-Company intranet software is packed with more tools that support your company—from customer support cases to the employee directory.
+Company intranet software—or the employee intranet portal—is packed with more tools that support your organization, from customer support cases to the employee directory.

 The purpose of a company intranet is to provide a private, secured online network where employees can create content, communicate, collaborate, manage tasks and events, and develop the company culture.
 It’s your company’s home-base, team touchpoint, central repository, multifunctional communication tool, and more.